pelya/dpmaster-udp-hole-punching/readme.txt

 IPv6 addressing has a few tricky aspects, and zone indices are one of them.
-If you encounter problems when configuring dpmaster for listening on a link-local IPv6 address, I recommend that you take a look at the paragraph regarding IPv6 zone indices on this Wikipedia article: http://en.wikipedia.org/wiki/IPv6
+If you encounter problems when configuring dpmaster for listening on a link-local IPv6 address, I recommend that you take a look at the paragraph regarding zone indices in the Wikipedia article about IPv6 <http://en.wikipedia.org/wiki/IPv6>.

-9) CHANGES:
+9) VERSION HISTORY:

-    - version 2.0 RC1:
+    - version 2.0 RC2:
         Gametype filter support in the server list queries (see techinfo.txt) New option "--game-policy" to filter games (see GAME POLICY above) IPv6 support, including 2 new messages types (see techinfo.txt)